thevoxium/netspeed/README.md

 ```
 netspeed run
 ```
 A window will appear.
-Clickthe top button and wait for some time (usually 20 sec) Results will be shown.
+Click the top button and wait for some time (usually 20 sec) Results will be shown.